AlirezaAzadbakht/Machine-Vision/README.md

 ### Shahid Beheshti University
     Alireza Azadbakht | Alireza Javaheri

-this coures contains four main projects and one research:
+this course contains four main projects and one research:

 ## 1. Filters
 in this project, we try to implement 3 main filters and transformations in machine vision and an implementation of convolution:
  SOBEL FILTER

 CANNY FILTER

 HOUGH TRANSFORMATION
 [Readmore](https://github.com/AlirezaAzadbakht/Machine-Vision/tree/master/Filters)